2020 Sir Walter Raleigh Award Nominations are Now Open! 2020 Award Categories Selection Criteria About the Awards Sponsorship

 Awards in this category are for education-related facilities at any level of instruction, including pre-school, elementary, middle, high school, college, or continuing education.

 Awards are made based on project merit, as determined by the selection criteria.
-Awards are not necessarily given in every category, nor are there a predetermined number of awards in a category.
+Awards are not necessarily made in every category, nor are there a predetermined number of awards in a category in any given year.

 Entries are evaluated using the following general criteria:

 - Exhibition of a new standard of excellence, thereby providing an example for the future.

 - Demonstration of awareness of the importance of good stewardship of the land.

 - Preservation or restoration of existing topography, trees, and other natural features.

 - Significant improvement of an existing site or structure, and/ or preservation of important historic or cultural features.

 - Provision of attractive and safe conditions that meet and exceed requirements of applicable ordinances, policies, conservation areas, and designated historic districts and properties.